jmschnei/jmschnei.github.io/_publications/2022-01-01-learning-ontology-classes-from-text-by-clustering.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Victor Mireles.
-(2022).
-"Learning Ontology Classes from Text by Clustering Lexical Substitutes derived from Language Models.." *In Proceedings of the 17th International Conference (SEMANTiCS 2022), 2022.
+(2022). \"Learning Ontology Classes from Text by Clustering Lexical Substitutes derived from Language Models..\" *In Proceedings of the 17th International Conference (SEMANTiCS 2022), 2022.
 Accepted for publication.
 13-15 September 2022.*."
 ---